 Sweeps Coins (SC): Secondary currency for sweepstakes-mode games.
 SC can be obtained for free (daily bonuses, mail-in requests) or through optional coin purchases.
 SC accumulated in sweepstakes games can be redeemed for real cash prizes.

-No Purchase Necessary: Because SC can always be obtained free of charge, the platforms comply with "no purchase necessary" sweepstakes law — making them legal in Minnesota and distinct from illegal gambling.
+No Purchase Necessary: Because SC can always be obtained free of charge, the platforms comply with "no purchase necessary" sweepstakes law — keeping them available in Minnesota as promotional sweepstakes, distinct from illegal gambling.

 Best Sweepstakes Casinos in Minnesota

-All of these platforms are legal in Minnesota for players 18 and older.
+All of these platforms are available to Minnesota residents 18 and older.

 Key Minnesota Gambling Regulators